alanpaterson82/django-rest/README.md

 The below will be actioned either via a cloned repository or prior to my portfolio being completed.

 - Significantly more testing to ensure that everything is in working order
-- Detailed database schema diagrams and an improved structural approach to planning
-- User stories with the addition of labels and milestones
+- The addition of more detailed labels and milestones added to the Project Board
 - Debugging
 - Improved styling
 - More independent code writing, and not relying so heavily on the walkthrough projects
 - Increased functionality and an improved user experience
 - Additional features such as recipe sharing and restaurant reviews
 - Additional users stories are to be included covering each scenario across the website
-- Improved labelling and milestones on the project board

 ## RESUBMISSION